 - 1 tablespoon vanilla extract

-- Proof the yeast.
-Pour yeast into warm milk (not too hot or you will kill it!
+- Pour yeast into warm milk and sugar (not too hot or you will kill it!
 You should be able to comfortably leave your finger in the liquid, or 110 degrees).
 Set aside 10 minutes to get foamy.

-- When the yeast is proofed, mix in the remaining ingredients: the pumpkin through the stevia.
+- When the yeast is proofed, stir into the dry mix along with the remaining wet ingredients.

-- Gather the dough into a ball, and dust all sides with flour.
+- Gather the dough into a ball, and dust all sides with a dusting of tapioca flour.

 - Prepare your rolling station: lay out two non-stick baking mats, or waxed paper, or plastic wrap, or any combo of these.
 If using plastic wrap, tape the bottom piece down onto the counter.

 - Flour this bottom piece well, and plop you dough ball down into the center.
-Lat the second mat or waxed paper over the top of the dough and roll out to roughly the size of a cookie sheet, trying to keep the dough an even thickness
+Lay the second mat or waxed paper over the top of the dough and roll out to roughly the size of a cookie sheet, trying to keep the dough an even thickness.

 - Gently peel the top layer off.